trustyai-explainability/llama-stack-provider-ragas/README.md

     dotenv run uv run llama stack run distribution/run.yaml
     ```

-### Inline provider
+### Inline provider (within the Llama Stack process)

-### Remote provider
 - Create a `.env` file with the following:
+    - `EMBEDDING_MODEL`
+        - This is the embedding model that Ragas will use to embed the questions and contexts.
+This depends on the metrics you are using.

+### Remote provider (on Kubernetes via Kubeflow Pipelines)
+- In addition to the env variables above, your `.env` file should also contain the following Kubeflow Pipelines related variables:
     - `KUBEFLOW_LLAMA_STACK_URL`
-        - This is the url of the llama stack server that the remote provider will use to run the evaluation (LLM generations and embeddings, etc.).
-If you are running Llama Stack locally, you can use [ngrok](https://ngrok.com/) to expose it to the remote provider.
+        - This is the url of the llama stack server that the Kubeflow Pipeline will use to run the evaluation (LLM generations and embeddings, etc.).
+If you are running Llama Stack locally, you can use [ngrok](https://ngrok.com/) to expose it.
     - `KUBEFLOW_PIPELINES_ENDPOINT`
         - You can get this via `kubectl get routes -A | grep -i pipeline` on your Kubernetes cluster.
     - `KUBEFLOW_NAMESPACE`
         - This is the name of the data science project where the Kubeflow Pipelines server is running.
-    - `KUBEFLOW_BASE_IMAGE`
-        - This is the image used to run the Ragas evaluation in the remote provider.
-See `Containerfile` for details.
-There is a public version of this image at `quay.io/diegosquayorg/my-ragas-provider-image:latest`.

 ## Usage
 See the demos in the `demos` directory.